The Wet Tropics – A Microcosm of Species Diversity and Decline

 Long-term monitoring, funded by successive government research programs and undertaken by a team led by Professor Stephen Williams from James Cook University, confirms a significant number of Wet Tropics bird and mammal species already in decline with regional endemics most at risk.
 Many of the Wet Tropics upland bird species have decreasing populations with rapid decline observed in fourteen species, six of which are regionally endemic.
 Population declines have also been observed in a number of montane possum species with indications of other species showing similar trends.
 Wet Tropics rainforest frogs have fared particularly badly having been hit hard by chytrid fungus over the last couple of decades.
 One Wet Tropics frog species is now listed as extinct with two others now considered to have disappeared and many more now considered endangered (see Beyond the periphery).

 More attention required

-In recognition of the significant biodiversity values of our tropical rainforests, the Wet Tropics has previously benefited from a long history of government investments in rainforest research.
-The level of Wet Tropics rainforest research investment from government is currently at an unprecedented low level.
+In recognition of the significant biodiversity values of our tropical rainforests, the Wet Tropics have previously benefited from a long history of government investments in rainforest research.
+The level of Wet Tropics rainforest research investment from the government is currently at an unprecedented low level.